 Preserving fruit and making fresh jam is one of my favorite things to do.
 I am lucky enough to have a backyard with an organic vegetable garden and a nice assortment of fruit trees.
-I planted my miniature kumquat tree about 4 years ago now, and I think it missed the message that it was a dwarf, the fruit is so abundant that you can barely see the tree.
-I am not complaining by any means, the more fruit the better and I put it to good use.
+I planted my miniature kumquat tree about 5 years ago now, and I think it missed the message that it was a dwarf because the fruit is so abundant that you can barely see the tree.
+I am not complaining by any means, the more kumquats the better.

-If you don’t have a kumquat tree, the farmers market usually carries fresh kumquats this time of year or better yet, find a friend with a tree because chances are, they aren’t using them all anyways.
-I love to spread this marmalade on homemade rye bread or biscuits and it is especially nice on a PB&J at lunch.
+If you don’t have a kumquat tree, the farmers market usually carries fresh kumquats this time of year or better yet, find a friend with a tree because chances are, they aren’t using them all anyway.
+I love to spread this marmalade on homemade rye bread or biscuits, and it is especially nice on a PB&J at lunch.

 1 pound fresh kumquats